 Clearly emulating classic Ibanez Tube Screamer pedals, the Behringer TO800 looks more like a Boss pedal than anything else.
 And Behringer is sort of known as the inexpensive alternative to popular brands.

-But at $19.99, and decent reviews, it’s hard to argue with it.
+But at a low cost and with decent reviews, it’s hard to argue with it.
 But remember – a tube overdrive pedal is supposed to give you a bit of a signal and overdrive boost.
 This makes this Behringer product a great choice for boosting during solos or for adding to an amp’s existing gain, but it won’t make you sound like Metallica!

 3. TC Electronic Spark Mini Booster